Seasonal Affective Disorder

 Signs and symptoms of Seasonal Affective Disorder

-- Feeling miserable and depressed during most of the day, nearly every day
+- Feeling miserable and depressed almost during most of the day, nearly every day

-- Loss of interest in almost all activities that you enjoy
+- Loss of interest in almost all the activities you once used to enjoy

 - Having low energy